vestrel00/contacts-android/howto/howto-get-set-remove-contact-raw-contact-photo.md

 > Keep in mind that the Contact photo is just a reference to one of its RawContact's photo.
 A few things to keep in mind.

+## Changes are immediate and are not applied to the receiver

+These apply to set and remove functions.

 1. Changes are immediate.
    - These functions will make the changes to the Contacts Provider database immediately.
 You do not need to use update APIs to commit the changes.
 2. Changes are not applied to the receiver.
    - This function call does NOT mutate immutable or mutable receivers.
 Therefore, you should use query APIs or refresh extensions or process the result of this function call to get the most up-to-date reference to mutable or immutable entity that contains the changes in the Contacts Provider database.

 ## Using the ui PhotoPicker extensions